zhengjason0814/bootyRush/README.md

 **Booty Rush** IS THE GAME TO PLAY.
 COME GET KRABBY PATTY MONEY AND BE A BRAVE BUCCANEER.

 ## Main Games
     **Unboxing Game** – Open buried treasure and see what yee shall find!
     **Rock Paper Scissors** – Best yee pirates at sea and defend your glory!
     **Mines** – Avoid swashbuckling mines and find your path to treasure, ARR!
     **Coin Flip** – Flip your coin to riches, flipping profits and krabby patties!

 ## Why Booty Rush!
-- 💰 **Booty** Booty wont rush to you, you must rush to booty. - Sun Tzu
+    Booty wont rush to you, you must rush to booty. - Sun Tzu